 $device_ids that can be merged into a single

 $user_id.
-In the original API a maximum of 500 IDs can be merged into a single cluster.
-In the simplified API there is no similar restriction, although you can only merge
+In the Original API a maximum of 500 IDs can be merged into a single cluster.
+In the Simplified API, there is no similar restriction; you can merge an unlimited number of

 We recommend using an ID that is unique to each user and does not change, for example a database ID.
 While using an identifier like email may be more convenient, keep in mind that you cannot merge 2